Gaining your initial customers is daunting and scary.

 If you’re a startup founder, send me a message to connect here on the subject of feature posts on this site.
 Let’s create a win-win.

-If you’re looking to create a affiliate system with your customers, check into Growsurf – which is a high-rated, and less expensive affiliate platform, compared to some referral platform competitors.
+If you’re looking to create an affiliate system with your customers, check into Growsurf – which is a high-rated, and less expensive affiliate platform, compared to some referral platform competitors.
 (We hate expensive products in the early stages.)

 Finally, if you are creating online programs or MVP products in ed-tech (or are coaching), take advantage of affiliate programs that are pre-built.
 These can be found in LMS platforms like Thinkific and Teachable.

-If you’re doing consumer products, check out sites like Awin and ShareASale where user can search and apply to be your affiliate – or you can invite accounts and publishers.
+If you’re doing consumer products, check out sites like Awin and ShareASale where users can search and apply to be your affiliate – or you can invite accounts and publishers.
 (Awin is my preferred as it’s less clunky to use.)